-Best studio headphones: Top picks
+Best studio headphones: Our top picks

-Best studio headphones: Full round-up & reviews
+Best studio headphones: Product guide

 The Focal Listen Professionals are exactly what they say on the tin; ideal for both listening and pro duties.
 This puts them firmly top of the class in the all-rounder category.
 Overall, the fit is snug, but not too tight that long periods in the mixing saddle are unbearable.